Skip to main content

 Does the description explain when to use this tool, when not to, or what alternatives exist?

-Explicitly states when to use: 'after search, or when the user asks about a specific ZIP'.
-Also provides an alternative: 'For deeper data on one domain, use the domain-specific tools.'
-This offers both context and exclusions.
+The description explicitly states when to use this tool: 'after search, or when the user asks about a specific ZIP.'
+It also provides an alternative: 'For deeper data on one domain, use the domain-specific tools.'
+This guides the agent on when to select this tool versus its siblings.

 Agents often have multiple tools that could apply.
 Explicit usage guidance like "use X instead of Y when Z" prevents misuse.